Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Introduction

-\paragraph*{Summary of results:} The essential outcome of this work is a theory of localisation in quasiperiodic chains with nearest-neighbour hoppings, based on the convergence properties of the local propagators and associated self-energies.
+The essential outcome of this work is a theory of localisation in quasiperiodic chains with nearest-neighbour hoppings, based on the convergence properties of the local propagators and associated self-energies.
 The extended and localised regimes can be diagnosed in terms of $\Delta(\omega)$ and $y(\omega)$ as follows.
-A finite $\deltat$ in the thermodynamic limit at any point in the $(V,\omega)$-plane where eigenstates exist, implies the presence of extended states; $\yt$ is naturally divergent at such a point.
-Conversely, a finite $\yt$ (and vanishing $\deltat$) indicates the presence of localised states.
-The critical points/mobility edges in the $(V,\omega)$-plane can thus be unambiguously identified as points where, simultaneosuly, $\deltat$ vanishes and $\yt$ diverges.
-How these characteristics are reflected in the convergence properties of their continued fractions is the central point of this work.
+Where the CF for $y(\omega)$ converges, localised states are present and $\yt$, whether obtained from the CF or self-consistently, takes a finite value.
+A physical insight here is that once the order of CF or the self-consistent theory is much larger than the localisation length, the two approaches necessarily converge to the same result for $\yt$, which in turn gives the exact result. $\deltat$ is naturally vanishing for a localised phase in the $(V,\omega)$-plane where eigenstates exist (with $V$ the quasiperiodic potential strength).
+Conversely, a finite $\deltat$ in the thermodynamic limit implies the presence of extended states and a concomitant divergence in the CF for $y(\omega)$, reflecting the lack of a self-consistent solution for $\yt(\omega)$.
+The critical points/mobility edges in the $(V,\omega)$-plane are therefore unambiguously identified as points where $\deltat$ vanishes and $\yt$ diverges simultaneously.
 A schematic summary is given in in Fig.~\ref{fig:schematic}, showing a localisation phase-diagram with a mobility edge, with the salient features of the two phases indicated.